PySimpleGUI/PySimpleGUI/docs/index.md

 ### Upcoming
 Make suggestions people!
 Future release features

 Port to other graphic engines.
 Hook up the front-end interface to a backend other than tkinter.
-Qt, WxPython, etc.  WxPython is higher priority.
+Qt, WxPython, etc.  At the moment, Qt and Kivy are being considered for the next GUI framework.
+Work has already begun on them.